· FODMAP Diet Guide · guides · 10 min read

 What Is FODMAP Stacking?

-FODMAP stacking occurs when you eat multiple servings of low FODMAP foods in one sitting, causing an accumulation of FODMAPs in your gut that collectively triggers IBS symptoms.
+FODMAP stacking occurs when you eat multiple servings of low FODMAP foods in one sitting, and those small FODMAP amounts collectively push past your gut’s tolerance threshold.

 Think of it like this: Each low FODMAP food contains a small amount of FODMAPs (that’s why it’s rated “green” or “low”).
-When you eat one serving, the FODMAP load is small enough that your body can handle it.
-But when you eat 3, 4, or 5 different low FODMAP foods in the same meal, those small amounts add up to a moderate or even high FODMAP load – enough to cause bloating, gas, pain, or changes in bowel movements.
+One serving?
+Your body handles it fine.
+But stack 3, 4, or 5 different low FODMAP foods in the same meal, and those small amounts add up to a moderate or even high FODMAP load — enough to cause bloating, gas, pain, or changes in bowel movements.

 The Science Behind FODMAP Stacking

-Research by Monash University shows that symptoms are triggered to a greater extent when people consume multiple FODMAPs in one sitting (e.g., fructose + fructans) compared to one FODMAP alone.
-The collective reduction of all FODMAPs improves IBS symptoms more than restricting any one FODMAP in isolation.
+Research by Monash University shows that eating multiple FODMAPs in one sitting (e.g., fructose + fructans) triggers worse symptoms than eating one FODMAP type alone.
+Cutting all FODMAPs together also improves IBS symptoms more than restricting any single FODMAP in isolation.

 How FODMAPs Accumulate